NIH requirements

 Biographical sketches (biosketches) are required for all key personnel (and mentors for training awards).
 This includes all PIs and Co-Investigators but, in some instances, may also include consultants, advisory board members, community members, and patients.

-The required components for an NIH biosketch include name, eRA Commons user name (for all senior/key personnel), position title, education and training, and the following sections:
+Currently, the required components for an NIH biosketch include name, eRA Commons user name (for all senior/key personnel), position title, education and training, and the following sections:

 A. Personal Statement (citing up to four publications)